Flora Sassoon: Early life

-Sassoon went to Catholic school and was also tutored privately from rabbis from Baghdad.
-By the age of seventeen, she spoke Hebrew, Aramaic, Hindustani, English, French and German.
+Sassoon went to Catholic school and was also tutored privately by rabbis from Baghdad.
+By the age of seventeen, she can speak multiple languages—Hebrew, Aramaic, Hindustani, English, French and German.
 The Cairns Post described her as one of the world's most learned women.

 Career and civic activities

 Sassoon took over her husband's trading business in India, David Sassoon & Company, shortly after his death.

 An observant orthodox Jew, she always travelled with her own prayer quorum of ten Jewish male adults and was a strong supporter of the Balfour Declaration and a staunch zionist.
 She also studied the Torah and wrote articles about Rashi, who were published in The Jewish Forum.
 In 1924, she presided over the Annual Speech Day at the Jews' College, stressing the importance of a Jewish education.
-She often hosted Middle Eastern/Indian luncheons and dinners with Jewish cuisine, meticulously prepared following the kashrut standards; to guarantee that, she always travelled with her personal ritual slaughterer.
+She often hosted Middle Eastern/Indian luncheons and dinners with Jewish cuisine, meticulously prepared following the kashrut standards.
+To guarantee this, she always travelled with her personal ritual slaughterer.

 Whilst living in India, Sassoon was a supporter of Waldemar Haffkine (1860–1930), who invented a vaccine against cholera, and encouraged reluctant Hindus and Muslims to take it.
 Once she moved to England, she often donated to Jews around the world who appealed to her for money in their hours of need.